Stealed-bid Auctions: Detecting Bid Leakage via Semi-Supervised Learning: Problem setup and identification strategy

 \subsection{Game-theoretic model of bid leakage}

-In this Section we formalize the intuition behind our identification strategy using a simple game-theoretic model.
+In this section, using a simple game-theoretic model, we show why \textit{independence} between bids and timing might fail even without bid leakage.

 First consider the world without bid leakage.
 An auctioneer is selling a procurement contract with reserve price normalized to 1, and the lowest possible cost of executing the contract is normalized to zero.
-Each bidder is risk-neutral and is drawing his execution costs $e$ from a uniform distribution on $[0,1]$, or, equivalently, each bidder has an iid valuation $v=1-e$ drawn from a uniform distribution on $[0,1]$; the cumulative density function is $F(v)=v$.
+Each bidder is risk-neutral and is drawing his execution costs $e$ from a uniform distribution on $[0,1]$, or, equivalently, each bidder has an iid valuation $v=1-e$ drawn from a uniform distribution on $[0,1]$; the cumulative density function (cdf) is $F(v)=v$.

-Let the expected number of bidders participating in the auction be $n$.\footnote{Since bidders are risk-neutral and valuations are i.i.d. the uncertainty regarding the exact number of bidders does not play a role as shown by \cite{matthews1987comparing},\cite{mcafee1987auctions}.} For each bidder $i$ with a valuation $v$ his equilibrium bid is the expected bid of his runner-up conditional on $i$ being the winner, Since the bid is monotonic in the valuation, in order to win the bidder needs to have the highest valuation.
+Let the expected number of bidders participating in the auction be $n$.\footnote{Since bidders are risk-neutral and valuations are i.i.d. the uncertainty regarding the exact number of bidders does not play a role as shown by \cite{matthews1987comparing,mcafee1987auctions}.} For each bidder $i$ with a valuation $v$ his equilibrium bid is the expected bid of his runner-up conditional on $i$ being the winner, Since the bid is monotonic in the valuation, in order to win the bidder needs to have the highest valuation.
 The probability of winning is thus $F^{n-1}=v^{n-1}$, and the expected profit is

 Now we add the time dimension to the problem.
 Each bidder chooses the submission time $t\in [0,1]$.
 We assume that delaying submission is costly, submitting at time $t$ costs the bidder $c(t)$, where $c$ is increasing and convex, $c'>0,c''>0$, and extremely high close to deadline, $c(1)=\infty$.
-These costs represent the stress and attention costs of not missing the deadline and also the costs of more precise bid delivery.
-In the world without bid leakage the timing of the bid is irrelevant for winning and each bidder submits at time $t=0$.
+These costs represent the stress and attention costs of not missing the deadline and also the costs of more precise bid delivery.\footnote{In fact, the Federal Antimonopoly Service of the Russian Federation reports a number of official complaints from the bidders that their bids were illegally rejected due to (claimed) late submission, see the database at \url{br.fas.gov.ru}.} In the world without bid leakage the timing of the bid is irrelevant for winning and each bidder submits at time $t=0$.